JuliaLang/www.julialang.org/jsoc/gsod/projects.md

      - Sticker packs will also be given to welcome new contributors

 ### Additional information:
-> [!Note]
-Beyond the above proposal information, some additional notes about the composition of this project team:
+> Beyond the above proposal information, some additional notes about the composition of this project team:

 **About GSoD Project Lead:**